IGN FI: Agriculture and forestry

 Geographic information is an essential component of the effective management of agricultural and forestry-related issues.
-The produced data and their integration in the “trade” applications aims to assist political leaders or sector-oriented professionals in the decision making process.
-For example, the data help to identify in detail agricultural and forestry areas, to monitor land occupation evolutions and deforestation in the framework of REDD+ projects (The United Nations Collaborative Programme on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries), or to determine different types of crops or forests.
+The produced data and their integration in the "trade" applications aims to assist political leaders or sector-oriented professionals in the decision making process.
+For example, the data help to identify in detail agricultural and forestry areas, to monitor land occupation evolution and deforestation in the framework of REDD+ projects (United Nations Collaborative Programme on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries), or to determine different types of crops or forests.

 Involved in sustainable development issues, IGN FI offers its services those working in the agriculture and forestry fields by producing data, providing GIS, trade information systems and decision support tools, or for completing project management assistance.